TheStig294/100-more-randomats-pack-2/README.md

 1. NOT THE BEE BARRELS! - Spawns barrels that explode into bees!
 1. What's the Mud Scientist? - Turns someone into a "Mud Scientist", a joke role
 1. Somehow, Palpatine Returned! - Spawns in a 'Tom' bot for the round
-1. Everyone's a little trickster... - Everyone can use traitor traps!

 # Randomats